Academic matters

 Yes.
 Providing that you successfully complete your exchange, the work that you undertake at your host institution will be credited towards your Edinburgh degree.
 Precisely how this happens may vary depending on whether the exchange period is a mandatory or optional part of your Edinburgh degree programme.

-Students on mandatory exchanges (including Modern European Languages)
+Mandatory exchanges (including Modern European Languages)

 If your study abroad period is a mandatory part of your Edinburgh degree programme, grades obtained whilst on exchange may count towards your degree.
 Ensure that you know how many credits you need to return to Edinburgh and how your grades will be translated.